 plant quick find clear

-From giant pumpkins that can weigh hundreds of pounds to miniature pumpkins that fit neatly in the palm of a child's hand, there's a pumpkin for just about every need, taste, and desire.
-Growing pumpkins requires ample space.
-Give pumpkins, especially the large ones, plenty of space to sprawl.
-There's a reason they call it a pumpkin patch: These autumn treasures need room and grow several feet out in all directions.
-Traditional orange jack-o'-lantern pumpkins are fun for carving, but try other color pumpkins, white, buff, blue-green, and scarlet.
+From giant pumpkins that weigh hundreds of pounds to miniature pumpkins that fit neatly in the palm of your hand, there’s a pumpkin for every gardener.
+Growing pumpkins is easy, though it can require ample space.
+Give pumpkins—especially the large ones—plenty of room to spread.
+There’s a reason they call it a pumpkin patch: These autumn treasures need room and grow several feet out in all directions.
+Traditional orange jack-o’-lantern pumpkins are fun for carving, but it’s also fun to try other colors: white, buff, blue-green, and scarlet.